 There are many ways to improve vision.
 Blink regularly.
 Change your focus every five minutes when driving or using the computer.
 Massage the temples and skin between the brows frequently when doing any close-up work.
 Squeeze eyes shut and then open them wide, ten or fifteen times to increase blood flow to the eyes.

-To improve eye health avoid all smoky environments, air pollution, chemical diuretics, aspirin, antihistamines, nicotine, hard liquor, cocaine, and methamphetamine.
-To slow the progression of macular degeneration wear amber or blue wrap-around sunglasses especially while driving and add extra antioxidants to the diet.
+To improve eye health avoid all smoky environments.
+If it is smoky outside, stay indoors if possible.
+Also avoid air pollution, strong diuretics, aspirin, antihistamines, nicotine, hard liquor, cocaine, and methamphetamine when suffering from any eye problem.
+To slow the progression of macular degeneration wear amber or blue wrap-around sunglasses especially while driving -- and add extra antioxidants to the diet.
+Wear special glasses -- which have a yellow tint --to protect from blue light coming from computer and phone screens.